Banbury and Cheltenham Direct Railway: Midland and South Western Junction Railway

 About 1880 passing loops had been added at Leckhampton and Charlton Kings, between Andoversford and Cheltenham, but the additional traffic from the M&SWJR began to overload the single line's capacity.
 In 1901 double line was provided (by the Great Western Railway) over this section.

 Sale to the GWR

 Starting in 1894 the B&CDR had put forward proposals for the Great Western Railway (GWR) to absorb the company.
 This was an obvious step, but the GWR was not to be rushed, but agreement was reached on 13 August 1896.
 The Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii) was required, and this was obtained on 6 August 1897.
 The effective date was 1 July 1897.
 The GWR paid £450,000, being 25% of the issued capital of the B&CDR.
 Ordinary shareholders received £2 per cent.
+(Note: MacDermot says, on page 338 of volume II, that the western section from Bourton-on-the-Water to Cheltenham was purchased for £138,000 cash; he does not mention the eastern section.)

 Line improvements

 Iron ore deposits had been found on the course of the eastern part of the line, and a number of siding connections had been made to accommodate the traffic; in addition flows from Northamptonshire to South Wales had been running for some time by the end of the nineteenth century.
 This potential was increased in 1900 when the Great Central Railway reached Banbury, with the possibility of running traffic from the north and east over the B&CD line.

 This moved the GWR to revive the flyover proposal at Chipping Norton Junction to enable through operation without reversal, and to double parts of the eastern section of the route.
 In addition the south curve at Hatherley (the "Gloucester Loop"), and at Kings Sutton, which would enable direct running from and towards Chipping Norton was revived, although this latter idea was never implemented.